ImageMagick/Usage-Markdown/compose/index.md

 You compare the images based on color intensity, but only care about the alpha channel value in the result.

 To make a 'mask' you would make one image fully-transparent (but still having color), using [Alpha Transparent](../masking/#alpha_transparent), and the other image full-opaque (the default).
-At the end you can use [Alpha Extract](../masking/#alpha_extract) to get the mask of whcih image had the lighter color for that pixel position.
+At the end you can use [Alpha Extract](../masking/#alpha_extract) to get the mask of which image had the lighter color for that pixel position.

 ~~~
 convert red_gradient.png -alpha transparent    blue_gradient.png \